Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 27 Agustus 2025 00.25.07 UTC
+- WIB: Rabu, 27 Agustus 2025 01.37.05 UTC
-- WITA: Rabu, 27 Agustus 2025 01.25.07 UTC
+- WITA: Rabu, 27 Agustus 2025 02.37.05 UTC
-- WIT: Rabu, 27 Agustus 2025 02.25.07 UTC
+- WIT: Rabu, 27 Agustus 2025 03.37.05 UTC

 Kutipan Inspiratif:
-"I am a little pencil in the hand of a writing God who is sending a love letter to the world."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: inspirational
+Kategori: technology